On splitting strategies for the numerical solution of stochastic delay differential equations with correlated noises: Moment bounds on key processes

 \subsection{Moment properties of the Lie-Trotter scheme}

-For our main convergence analysis, we require the following mean-square bound on the continuous interpolant of the Lie-Trotter splitting given by the SDDE \eqref{eq:lieinter} \begin{lemma} Let $Y$ be a solution of \eqref{eq:lieinter}.
-Then there exists a constant $K>0$ such that
+For our main convergence analysis, we require the following mean-square bound on the continuous interpolant of the Lie-Trotter splitting given by the SDDE \eqref{eq:lieinter}: \begin{lemma} Let $Y$ be the continuous interpolant of the Lie-Trotter splitting scheme given by the SDDE \eqref{eq:lieinter}, and assume that the linear growth condition \eqref{eq:linear-growth} in Assumption \ref{assum:LGcond} holds on $f$ and $g$.
+Then, for any $p\geq 2$ there exists a constant $C>0$ such that for all $t\in[0,T]$